SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Finally, we elucidate the process of disseminating information to make it reusable, both for oneself and others.
 We analyze the abstract organization of information, emphasize the importance of precision in writing and present various methods for articulating ideas effectively.

 I have endeavored to present this book in an accessible manner, though it may still pose challenges for those less accustomed to extensive reading.
-Whether you are an expert or a novice, remember: strive to maintain a holistic perspective.
+Whether we are an expert or a novice, remember: strive to maintain a holistic perspective.
 Keep in mind the previously discussed topics and return to them as needed.
 Comprehending the connections is paramount to grasping the underpinnings of more advanced sections.

 ---